opramo/social-media-project-REACTJS/README.md

 The project has the following features such as:
--Authentication (Register with authentication using JWT Token and bcrypt for password hashing method) -Email verification (by using the help of node-mailer to automatically send the verification & forgot password email) -Full CRUD operations on posts made from users
+-Authentication (Register with authentication using JWT Token and bcrypt for password hashing method) -Email verification (by using the help of node-mailer to automatically send the verification & forgot password email) -Global state management to help manage states on some components globally (by using Redux) -Full CRUD operations on posts made from users
 -Home page posts fetching using infinite-scroll method -Image upload which uploaded on the self-made server (by using the help of multer module)